-If you or a loved one are in need of a full mouth reconstruction for any reason, do not hesitate to call Brian G. Booth DDS at 770-623-1427 and schedule an appointment today.
+If you or a loved one are in need of a full mouth reconstruction for any reason, do not hesitate to call Johns Creek Dentistry at 770-623-1427 and schedule an appointment today.
 Our staff will go over all concerns and questions that you may have before the appointment.
 Once you arrive for the appointment, we will make sure that you have a complete understanding of the procedure and what happens after.
 Call and begin a new life with a full set of healthy, natural-appearing and functional teeth.

 Questions Answered on This Page

 Definition of Dental Terminology

 - Cosmetic dentistry is generally used to refer to any dental work that improves the appearance (though not necessarily the function) of a person’s teeth, gums and/or bite.

 - Crown lengthening is the process to expose more of the tooth by removing gum tissue in order to place a crown over the tooth.

 - Tooth decay is when the enamel of the tooth begins to decay and cause erosion from plaque and tartar on the teeth.